explicitcontextualunderstanding/BMAD-METHOD/research/product-brief-openvla-2025-10-06.md

 An end-to-end tuning pipeline and deployment framework that adapts reference VLA models for the edge via:

 1. **Baseline Profiling & Budgeting:** Establish performance and resource-use baselines.
-2. **INT4 Quantization with CUTLASS:** Lead with structured INT4 kernels (CUTLASS + TensorRT) as the primary optimization path, budgeting additional R&D cycles to close the ~5% accuracy gap observed in prior work.
+   **FP8 Quantization as the Primary Path:** The V1.0 MVP will focus on delivering a robust and accurate FP8 quantized model.
+This provides a significant performance uplift while balancing development risk.
-3. **FP8/FP16 Backstops:** Maintain FP8/FP16 artifacts as validated fallbacks when INT4 regressions exceed thresholds.
+   **INT4 as a Research Spike:** Achieving high accuracy with INT4 quantization is a significant challenge.
+This will be treated as a formal, time-boxed research spike.
+If successful, it will be integrated into a future release; otherwise, the project will proceed with FP8 as the primary deliverable.
-4. **2:4 Structured Sparsity:** Target supported transformer blocks for pruning.
+2. **2:4 Structured Sparsity:** Target supported transformer blocks for pruning.
-5. **TensorRT Mixed-Precision Engines:** Create optimized engines with layer fusion.
+3. **TensorRT Mixed-Precision Engines:** Create optimized engines with layer fusion.
-6. **Multi-Stage Tuning:** Execute on-device LoRA rank sweeps followed by cloud full fine-tuning on rented multi-GPU nodes to reclaim accuracy.
+4. **Multi-Stage Tuning:** Execute on-device LoRA rank sweeps followed by cloud full fine-tuning on rented multi-GPU nodes to reclaim accuracy.
-7. **Super Mode Activation:** Utilize Jetson Orin Nano's peak performance mode.
+5. **Super Mode Activation:** Utilize Jetson Orin Nano's peak performance mode.
-8. **KV-Cache Management:** Implement chunked context to manage memory.
+6. **KV-Cache Management:** Implement chunked context to manage memory.
-9. **Containerized Deployment:** Deliver the solution in a JetPack 6.2.1-based container.
+7. **Containerized Deployment:** Deliver the solution in a JetPack 6.2.1-based container.
-10. **CUTLASS-Accelerated Kernels:** Use custom kernels for INT4/FP16 hotspots.
+8. **CUTLASS-Accelerated Kernels:** Use custom kernels for INT4/FP16 hotspots.
-11. **Comprehensive Profiling & Stress Testing:** Ensure reliability and performance.
+9. **Comprehensive Profiling & Stress Testing:** Ensure reliability and performance.
-12. **Control Fallback Logic:** Implement a repeat-last-action safeguard when inference deadlines are missed, with diagnostics for replay counts.
+10. **Control Fallback Logic:** Implement a repeat-last-action safeguard when inference deadlines are missed, with diagnostics for replay counts.

 ---